MrGreaterThan/rimworld-together/README.md

 You can view real-time logs of the game server by running `docker-compose logs -f`.
 This is useful for monitoring the server or troubleshooting any issues.

+## Running the Game Server on Unraid

+You can easily deploy the Rimworld Together game server on Unraid using the provided Unraid app template.
+(Follow the steps here [unraid-template/README.md](unraid-template/README.md)) to install and configure the game server.